Chris Stein: Personal life

 While in Blondie, Stein and Harry maintained a romantic relationship but never married.
 The couple went their separate ways in 1985, but have continued to work together on a professional basis.
-In 1999, Stein married actress Barbara Sicuranza, with whom he has two daughters, Akira and Valentina.
+In 1999, Stein married actress Barbara Sicuranza, with whom he has two daughters.

+In July 2023, Stein said that one of their daughters had died in May.
+She had struggled with substance abuse, and overdosed.

-Stein has not toured with Blondie since 2018 due to heart issues, but has remained an active recording member in subsequent releases, as on Blondie: Vivir en La Habana (2019) and an upcoming Blondie album.
-About his health condition, he stated: "I've been dealing with a dumbass condition called Atrial Fibrillation or AFib which is irregular heartbeats and combined with the meds I take for it I'm too fatigued to deal," Stein said.
-Former Sex Pistols bassist Glen Matlock was to fill in for Stein on a UK tour in 2022.
+Stein has not toured with Blondie since 2019 due to heart issues, but has remained active with the band.
+About his health condition, he stated: "I've been dealing with a dumbass condition called Atrial Fibrillation or AFib which is irregular heartbeats and combined with the meds I take for it I'm too fatigued to deal."